Experience All Things Fall in Greenville, SC

 10. Hang out with Stomper for Ear-resistible Hockey Fun!

 Watch the Greenville Swamp Rabbits thump some pucks and kick some tail (on the ice) during their opening game.
-This professional ice hockey team (ECHL affiliate of the LA Kings and AHL affiliate of the Ontario Reign) opens its season against the Savannah Ghost Pirates on October 22nd, 2022, at the Bon Secours Wellness Arena.
+This professional ice hockey team (ECHL affiliate of the LA Kings and AHL affiliate of the Ontario Reign) opens its season against the Norfolk Admirals on October 21, 2023, at the Bon Secours Wellness Arena.
 What better way to enjoy the crisp, cool fall weather than cheering along with the Rabbettes rink-side at a fast-and-furious paced hockey match?!
-The Swamp Rabbits' season goes through mid-April 2023 and includes 36 home games.
+The Swamp Rabbits' season goes through mid-April 2024 and includes 36 home games.
 Get your tickets today and gear up at the Hop Shop!